RestComm/sip-servlets/sip-servlets-impl/README.txt

-To run the sip servlet container : check that the following files have been copied during the mvn clean install in tomcat_home/server/lib directory, there should be a sip-servlets-1.0-SNAPSHOT.jar in tomcat_home/common/lib directory, there should be a sip-servlets-spec-1.0-SNAPSHOT.jar in tomcat_home/common/lib directory, there should be a jain-sip-api.jar in tomcat_home/common/lib directory, there should be a jain-sip-ri.jar in tomcat_home/common/lib directory, there should be a concurrent.jar in tomcat_home/common/lib directory, there should be a log4j.jar
+To run the sip servlet container : check that the following files have been copied during the mvn clean install in tomcat_home/lib directory, there should be a sip-servlets-0.2-SNAPSHOT.jar in tomcat_home/lib directory, there should be a sip-servlets-spec-1.0-SNAPSHOT.jar in tomcat_home/lib directory, there should be a jain-sip-api-1.2.jar in tomcat_home/lib directory, there should be a jain-sip-ri-1.2.jar in tomcat_home/lib directory, there should be a concurrent-1.3.4.jar in tomcat_home/lib directory, there should be a log4j-1.2.14.jar in tomcat_home/lib directory, there should be a commons-logging-1.1.jar

 make a backup of your tomcat_home/conf/server.xml file copy the server.xml located in docs to tomcat_home/conf